 Camera Settings For Sports Photography

-Sports photography can be quite difficult and sometimes stressful because you need to be very quick, photograph among a bunch of other photographers sometimes and requires a lot of skills.
-You need to be extra vigilant, observe your subjects, anticipate their movements, and be ready to capture their moves.
+Sports photography can be quite difficult and sometimes stressful because you need to be very quick, photograph among a bunch of other photographers sometimes requires a lot of skills.
+As a sports photographer you need to be extra vigilant, observe your subjects, anticipate their movements, and be ready to capture their moves.

 In order to achieve this, you need to have a good knowledge of the sport you are photographing and be ready with the camera, set to shoot that sport.
 Camera settings differ when photographing different types of sports and here are some general settings you need to take care of.